ben-xo/sslscrobbler/README.md

 Please feel free to rewrite the whole thing, I'll never get round to it.

-Oh… although… having said that…
+Oh… although… having said that… I am also the author of [CDJScrobbler](https//github.com/ben-xo/cdjscrobbler) which fundamentally works in a very similar way, but is written in Java.
+So, that's probably how I'd do it, as Java, I've heard, has optional clicky buttons.

 # 8. CREDITS & LICENSE